 In heavily polluted areas of Oman or Eastern Saudi Arabia, operating experience has demonstrated that, even with 40 mm/kV creepage distance, ceramic fog type insulators do not offer satisfactory contamination performance and must be washed regularly to reduce contamination flashovers.
 While it is widely assumed that silicone insulators can operate at lower USCD values than either porcelain or glass, this has not always been found to be the case in such environments.
 Rather, there is concern that use of reduced leakage distance insulators in heavily contaminated areas may lead to a shorter service life.
 For example, one study of failures has suggested that leakage current during periods when hydrophobicity is temporarily lost (e.g. during dawn when damp pollution is present) can accelerate ageing and even trigger failure.
 It should also be emphasized that, when it comes to polymeric insulation, performance is not simply a function of the base polymer but also depends on several other factors.
 Fillers, for example, play a key role in tracking and erosion resistance.
-This past INMR article contributed by British consultant, Brian Wareing, reviewed investigations he conducted into poorly performing insulation in demanding desert environments.
+This edited past contribution to INMR by British expert, Brian Wareing, reviewed findings of investigations he conducted over many years into poorly performing insulation in demanding desert environments.

 Alternative Polymeric Insulator Materials for Desert Environments